 Four innovations are particularly relevant to luxury brands willing to leverage AI-powered technologies to reach targeted audiences with precision and deliver personalized online experiences:

 Chatbots are messaging robots designed to converse and interact with humans.

 Chatbots enhanced with artificial intelligence can provide extra support to brands’ customer service strategy.

-If salespeople are an essential part of a luxury brand marketing strategy, AI-powered chatbots are beginning to manage parts of the customer service experience in a cheaper and more efficient manner.
+If salespeople are an essential part of a luxury brand marketing strategy, AI-powered chatbots are beginning to manage aspects of the customer service experience more cheaply and efficiently.

-Basic chatbots functionalities (such as order status updates, product comparisons, stock availability) are becoming commonplace on e-commerce websites.
-Chatbots can answer questions day and night, but also instantly record valuable customer information, understand behaviour patterns and make real-time decisions.
+Basic chatbot functionalities (such as order status updates, product comparisons, stock availability) are becoming commonplace on e-commerce websites.
+Chatbots can answer questions day and night, but also instantly record valuable customer information, understand behavior patterns, and make real-time decisions.

-When applied to the luxury retail industry, however, the inclusion of chatbots must be adopted subtly to preserve the service quality that affluent consumers are accustomed to.
+However, when applied to the luxury retail industry, chatbots must be adopted subtly to preserve the service quality that affluent consumers are accustomed to.